 Confirmed return flight ticket – the Thailand visa on arrival will allow you to spend maximum 15 days within the country.
 Once you arrive, the immigration officer will ask you to present a confirmed return flight ticket within that 15-day period.

 Valid e-mail address – after you apply, iVisa will send you an application form that you need to submit to the immigration office in Thailand.
-They will send it via e-mail, so make sure that you insert an accurate e-mail address.
+They will send it via e-mail, so make sure that you enter an accurate e-mail address.

 Means of payment – the service fee you owe to iVisa needs to be paid during the application process.
 You can do that using a credit or a debit card.
-Since Paypal is a quite popular payment method these days, iVisa accepts that as well.
+Since PayPal is quite a popular payment method these days, iVisa accepts that as well.